wojciechk/tcp-stream-router/README.md

 tcp-stream-router
 =========================

-A router that connects to a streaming socket as client and exposes a server socket.
+A simple TCP data stream broadcasting router based on Akka actors that connects as client to a socket outputing data and exposes a server socket for others to connect to.

 Usage: